 Title of Inservice Activity, Title & Author (if book, article, video or DVD), or College Class Name Date Hours Resources: Infinitec : online professional development at www.myinfinitec.org.
 Inservice hours are Certificates must be submitted to receive credit. equivalent to Infinitec learning credits.
-Non-Violent Crisis Intervention training: must be on your school's NCI team or appro oved by your teacher ar nd principal.
-Pre-approved Books/Articles/Videos/DVDs : must be relevant to your specific classroom hour for a 200 page book/30 min for each article/30 min for written summary. om and/or students with whom you work.
+Non-Violent Crisis Intervention training: must be on your school's NCI team or appro oved by your teacher an d principal.
+Pre-approved Books/Articles/Videos/DVDs : must be relevant to your specific classroot hour for a 200 page book/30 min for each article/30 min for written summary. om and/or students with n whom you work.
 1 College Credits : classes in related subjects may be substituted for inservice hours.
-Each inservice hours and applied to the school year in which the coursework was completed. receive credit.
+Each college credit/hour will be counted as 20 inservice hours and applied to the school year in which the coursework was completed.
+Copy of the transcript must be submitted to receive credit.
 Total Hours : Completed logs are due when all hours are completed, IMMEDIA resignation/termination, or at the end of March.
 TELY upon Paraeductor's Signature & Date: Supervising Teacher's/Provider's Signature & Date: